ToolboxAid/Docker-Assistant/README.md

 traefik.wan.{YOUR_DOMAIN_NAME}
 ```

-If you have a firewall in place, you will need to enter a rule for outbound traffic.
+If you have a firewall in place (and you should), you will need to enter a rule for outbound traffic.
 The ddclient subnet will be display for you
 You may need to lookup the CIDR of >  xx.xx.xx.xx/16 for most firewal rules
                                                  /16 subnet is 255.255.0.0
    - you can use something like: https://www.dan.me.uk/ipsubnets

+After updating 'ddclient.conf', Execute:
-Execute: 'sudo ./up.sh' to start DDclient
+- 'sudo ./up.sh' to start DDclient
-Execute: 'sudo ./log.tail.sh' and see if is updating or failing.
+- 'sudo ./log.tail.sh' and see if it is updating or failing.

 - once updated, it could take upto 24 hours or more to work, with Google DNS, my works within 15 min
 If no errors, you should now be able to ping your DOMAIN_NAME and get your external IP
 (assuming the DNS gods are with you, if not, upto 24 hours)

+### 5  Point your router to you MAC-VLAN IP from step 2 to the MAC-VLAN ip address (Ports 80 and 443)
+- as Traefik will be running on a MAC-VLAN, you need to forward port 80 to 80 and 443 to 443
+- I know, no way to test this until Traefik is running.

 ### 6 Traefik will proxy all of it's HTTPS network requests to your services
 Only the Traefik container has direct access to the internet.
 All other containers flow through Traefick having the docker firewall rules in place to assist with security issues.